mitochondrialmembrane/nighthawks/README.md

 alongside our main scene in our video.
 Nevertheless, it functions well in adding an artistic flourish to our scene.

 *Bezier Curves:*
+To achieve smooth camera movement along a hand-designed curve of our choice, we used a piecewise Bezier curve.
+Bezier curves are smooth curves that our specified by set of "control points".
+We implement this logic in Bezier.cpp and Bezier.h.
+We also account for a piecewise connection of these smooth curves to make a more complex path --- this is hardcoded in.
+Then, every timerEvent we slowly increment the camera along this curve in Realtime.cpp.
+The net effect is a smooth journey through our scene.

 *Procedural Generation of Buildings:*
 Our implementation follows the wave function collapse algorithm for procedural generation.
 Using a known set of tiles (tall buildings, medium buildings,